Drug information provided by: Micromedex

 For short-term relief of acute pain after surgery:

-Adults—Your healthcare will decide which dose of the patch you need based on your present daily narcotic dose.
+Adults—Your doctor will decide which dose of the patch you need based on your present daily narcotic dose.
 The patch is applied by your healthcare provider to your upper outer arm or chest.
-Your doctor will show you how to adjust your dose if needed while in the hospital.
+Your doctor will show you how to adjust your dose as needed while in the hospital.

 If you forget to wear or change a patch, put one on as soon as you can.
 If it is almost time to put on your next patch, wait until then to apply a new patch and skip the one you missed.
 Do not apply extra patches to make up for a missed dose.